 Oral Conscious Sedation

 When you are faced with an oral health problem, treatment is needed to restore the health of your mouth and prevent more serious issues from occurring.
 However, if the thought of any dental treatment fills you with dread and anxiety, these feelings can cause you avoid getting necessary treatment.
-In doing so, your oral health only continues to worsen, and the need for more invasive, more expensive treatments arise.
+In doing so, your oral health only continues to worsen and becomes a dental emergency, and the need for more invasive, more expensive treatments arise.
 At West End Dental, we can help you to get the dental treatment you need, when you need them, with oral conscious sedation.

 Why Undergo Sedation?